Senior AI Product Designer

 Product Leadership

 End-to-end product thinking from thesis to shipped system.
-I work across design, engineering, and research — and I measure success by what changes, not what ships.
+I work across design, engineering, and research.
+I measure success by what changes, not what ships.

-I am looking for an organization building something that matters and needs someone who understands both sides of the human-AI relationship.
+I want to work with an organization building something that matters and needs someone who understands both sides of the human-AI relationship.

 View Portfolio GitHub